LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK03-D1-WorkingWithData.md

         }
 ```

-- May optionally include a query for data.
+- May optionally include a query for data (as a parameter in the Index method.)

-- Used for displaying a view with or without sending it data.
+- Used for displaying a view with or without sending it data (as an argument in the View method).

+- Passing a model to the view is optional.
+(This would be another way of sending it data.)

 - Controller methods are GET methods by default.

-- Passing a model to the view is optional.

   ```C#
   public IActionResult Review()